THORACIC SKELETON ANATOMY

 Inferior thoracic aperture showing lower boundary of thoracic cavity bounded by twelfth thoracic vertebra and costal cartilages

-• Lower boundary of the thoracic cavity
+• Lower boundary of your thoracic cavity

 • Boundaries: